AlanK/TimerSwipe/README.md

 # TimerSwipe

-TimerSwipe is a gesture-based iOS timer.
+TimerSwipe is a gesture-based iOS timer available at [https://appstore.com/timerswipe].